energysistem/manuals/39885-Z6/en/07-Audio_In.md

 ## Audio-In

-To use the Audio-In function, connect one end of the audio cable (included) in the LINE-IN connector (13), and the other end in the output of any audio device, such like an MP3 player, a laptop or Smartphone.
+To use the Audio-In function, connect one end of the audio cable (included) in the AUDIO-IN connector (13), and the other end in the output of any audio device, such like an MP3 player, a laptop or Smartphone.

 Your *Energy Music Box Z6* must be turned on in order to use this function.